TamatiKJ/lexical_analyzer/README.md

 # lexical_analyzer

-Lexical Analyzer ode for a school assignment for the class Compiler Construction
+Lexical Analyzer code for a school assignment for the class Compiler Construction

 Install pyparsing by running the command "pip install pyparsing" in your terminal